-Ecological Restoration Plan (hydraulic dredging) -
+Ecological Restoration Plan via hydraulic dredging -

 The Town of Stockbridge in partnership with the Stockbridge Bowl Association, is planning to hydraulically dredge limited areas within the Stockbridge Bowl.
 Approximately, 76,000 cubic yards of sediment are to be dredged from the select areas of the lake, a combined total area of approximately 18 acres.
 The primary focus of dredging will be in the within the "outlet channel" area of the lake where sedimentation and thick aquatic vegetation growth limits navigation and recreational use of the water.
 Other areas, including the Town Beach, the inlet area of Lily Brook, and the Beachwood shoreline, are also included in the proposed dredging plan.
 The plan has been strategically developed to minimize impact on the occupied and potential habitat to the Marstonia lustrica snail, an endangered species in Massachusetts as determined by the Massachusetts Natural Heritage and Endangered Species Program.
 Hydraulic dredging will not require a drawdown of the lake or any part of it, which will contribute to minimizing impact to the rare snail and its habitat in the lake.
-The dredge will pump a slurry of sediment and water to a sediment dewatering operation to be established in the fields of Bullard Woods, a public open space recreational area located at the north end of the lake.
-Sediments are to be dewatered using geotextile tubes with the clarified water to be returned to the lake.
+The dredge will pump a slurry of sediment and water to a sediment dewatering operation to be established in the fields of Bullard Woods (Stockbridge Bowl Association property), a public open space recreational area located at the north end of the lake.
 The geotextile tubes and sediment are to be buried and remain in place and the fields will be restored following completion of dredging.